-Barstool Sports CEO Erika Nardini finally responds: ‘What do I have to apologize for?’
+Barstool Sports CEO Erika Nardini finally responds: “What do I have to apologize for?”

-On Monday, writer and performer Miel Brudow took to Twitter to disclose publicly how her content had been misappropriated by Barstool Sports, the increasingly popular but highly polarizing sports media and lifestyle brand, and detail the company’s subsequent treatment of her.
+On Monday, writer and performer Miel Bredouw took to Twitter to disclose publicly how her content had been misappropriated by Barstool Sports, the increasingly popular but highly polarizing sports media and lifestyle brand, and detailed the company’s subsequent treatment of her.
 Her story quickly went viral, prompting a public acknowledgement by Barstool founder and “El Presidente” Dave Portnoy that the company’s response was “moronic.”
-Brudow was then subject to a campaign of harassment.
+Bredouw was then subject to a campaign of harassment.
 Content theft has become a hot topic of late, thanks to Fuck Jerry and the online efforts to boycott it.
 The sports site Deadspin beseeched everyone (including Fast Company) to “Stop Enabling Barstool’s Shit.”
 Having recognized Barstool as an innovative company in media and CEO Erika Nardini as one of 2018’s Most Creative People in Business, we reached out to Nardini to discuss this week’s events.
 What follows is a lightly edited transcript of our conversation:

-Fast Company: I’ve seen the reactions of some Barstool staff who are contrite about what’s happened with Miel Brudow, and I’ve seen Dave Portnoy’s reaction, which is, uh, less contrite.
+Fast Company: I’ve seen the reactions of some Barstool staff who are contrite about what’s happened with Miel Bredouw, and I’ve seen Dave Portnoy’s reaction, which is, uh, less contrite.
 What’s your general reaction to the whole situation?

 Erika Nardini: I am not pleased with how we responded.
 The way we responded to Miel, what we responded to her with, the accounts we responded to her from, I think what Barstool botched in this case is the response.
-And part of the reason we really botched that and we own that is that we weren’t getting a response back and we were eager to get a response back because the DMCA [Digital Millennium Copyright Act] strike was significant, because there’s a quota of how many you can get on Twitter.
-One of the other things we worked through is that the standards and practices on each platform is different, so the way we resolve matters.
+And part of the reason we really botched that, and we own that, is that we weren’t getting a response back and we were eager to get a response back because the DMCA [Digital Millennium Copyright Act] strike was significant, because there’s a quota of how many you can get on Twitter.
+One of the other things we worked through is that the standards and practices on each platform is different–so the way we resolve matters.
 In the case of Twitter, it’s a different type of platform than Facebook or Instagram uses, and it’s much harder to find a resolution that does something besides counterclaiming.
 Counterclaiming is really the most significant point of escalation in this instance, and it’s the only point of escalation that forces conversation around the rights.
 So in this particular instance, in 99% of other cases, we are able to connect directly with the person whose video is in question and it’s resolved quite neatly.
 In this case, we were not able to reach her, and where we messed up is we kept trying and we kept trying after it was very obvious that she did not like Barstool, nor did she want to be contacted by Barstool.
 So that was bad on our part.
 But the other issue is that by our count, someone submitted that video to us claiming we had the right to use it.
 So the counterclaims process is the process where we can force a conversation around who actually owns the rights to this video and what to do about it.

 I do want to create context, which I think is missing from a lot of the conversation.
 First of all, DMCA and rights of usage on the internet is an extremely hot and important topic, and it always has been and it always will be, because the internet is so porous and it’s so constant and there are so many flaws in it.
 In the case of Barstool, one of the most important things I look at it is how many submissions of videos we get every single day.
 It’s between 500 and 600 videos sent to us.
 We have a process where every person who sends us a video has to verify that they in fact own the rights to that video and are giving us permission to post it.
 So we have an established process in place where people submitting us content abide by the policies that we set.
 Unfortunately, it’s not fool-proof–just like most things associated with DMCA on the web–and we have people who verify that they own the content they are sending to us, which, in fact, they do not own.
 As a result, it results in the contention around who owns a specific piece of content.
 We see this all the time.

 The second thing that happens with us is that we’re tagged or mentioned in thousands of pieces of content or thousands of mentions and posts per day, so the traffic and volume of videos flowing through us–we have over 700 social accounts–is enormous.
 I’ve worked hard, and we’ve worked hard to make sure that we have the right policies and procedures around how we manage submissions of video content.
 We work hard at it, and we don’t want to steal people’s content and we want to be sure we do the right thing.
 We want to make sure in the cases that someone has verified that they are the creator of a video and it turns out that they’ve lied, that we do right by the creator.
 And we do that in three different ways.
 Most times people want promotion–they want to be credited–so we delete the video in question and retweet it with the creator’s name and their handle tagged on it.
-Second, they just want the video take it down, and then we take it down.
+Second, they just want the video taken down, and then we take it down.
 In the third case, people like in any other industry want payment for the infraction of abusing their video, and we work through all of those.

 FC: If Barstool’s response to Bredouw was botched, what would have been the right way to handle it at the point when it was clear she wasn’t going to respond?

 EN: To be honest, I would say most everything and anything about how we responded was wrong.
-And what I’ve been working on the last 48 hours is completely overhauling our protocol for how we manage video, our frankly damaged social video.
+And what I’ve been working on the last 48 hours is completely overhauling our protocol for how we manage video.
 We have a very good submission process in place.
 What we lack is an equally strong resolution process, and that’s everything from the account we use to reach out to a person and the mechanism by which we reach out to a person, and we’re in the process of overhauling all that and that will be done this week.
 But what I saw was really a failure in communication and resolution.

 FC: What resolution is planned for this instance and for going forward?

 EN: We have to look at every video case by case.
 Because every video is different, the motivation of the person submitting to us, the motivation of the person who tags us [are different].
 Do they want to be shameless by being tagged in a Barstool Sports video?
-I wouldn’t say we have a uniform–there will be a uniform resolution in this case—in every case, we want to make sure that 1) People abide by our policies when they submit videos and that they only submit videos they have the rights to, and 2) In cases where people violate our policies, we have the right way to mitigate that, one, with the person who submitted it and two, with the person whose video it actually is.
+I wouldn’t say we have a uniform–there will be a uniform resolution in this case—in every case, we want to make sure that 1) people abide by our policies when they submit videos and that they only submit videos they have the rights to, and 2) in cases where people violate our policies, we have the right way to mitigate that with the person who submitted it, and with the person whose video it actually is.
 That’s what I’m focused on.

 FC: Is there going to be a difference in that verification process in the future, despite the high volume of submissions?

 EN: We’re looking at that right now, and it’s very complicated.
-Part of it’s technology, part of it’s man power, so that’s what exactly we’re looking into right now is, what is that verification process?
+Part of it’s technology, part of it’s manpower, so that’s what exactly we’re looking into right now is, what is that verification process?

 FC: When did this particular DMCA issue with Bredouw come to your attention?
 Was it before she put out that thread earlier this week?